Acts 27:1–26 . . .

 New International Version (NIV) [View it in a different version by clicking here; also listen to chapter 27.]

-† Watch this "Visual Bible" video clip: Acts 26:11–27:34, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 26:11–27:34, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 Paul Sails for Rome